minprog/app-studio/40 Guided/10 Mr. Potatohead/10 Assignment.md

 No need to create original art!
 Here's [image files](mr-potato-head-images.zip) for each body part and accessory, such as `body.png`, `ears.png`, `hat.png`.
 Let's add those to the project.

-1. Just for a second, switch to the Project View using this dropdown:
+1. Just for a second, switch to the Project View using this dropdown you can find on the left hand side of your IDE:

     ![](project-view.png)